 If you have been searching for retatrutide and keep landing on pages that feel like they are selling you something, that frustration makes sense.
 This is an independent guide.
 It does not sell retatrutide and it is not affiliated with Eli Lilly.
-It explains what retatrutide actually is, where it stands legally and medically, and what the telehealth referral link on this page leads to.
+It explains what retatrutide actually is, where it stands legally and medically, and how eligible US adults can explore currently available clinician-led GLP-1 options through Hume Care.

 Independent educational guide.
 Not affiliated with Eli Lilly.
-Does not sell retatrutide.
+Hume Care does not provide retatrutide.

-Affiliate link: we may earn a referral fee if you proceed through the intake.
+Affiliate disclosure: we may earn a commission if you complete the Hume Care assessment.

 At a Glance